By Thomas Van Nortwick

 read full essay

 Ajax is the last of the major Homeric heroes whose ghost Odysseus meets.
 He is always a vivid presence in Homeric epic, physically imposing, brutally effective on the battlefield.
-When he, Odysseus, and Phoenix are sent to persuade Achilles to return to the battle in Book Nine of the Iliad, he dismisses Achilles’ attempts at self-justification:
+When he, Odysseus, and Phoenix are sent to persuade Achilles to return to the battle in Book 9 of the Iliad, he dismisses Achilles’ attempts at self-justification:

 ‘διογενὲς Λαερτιάδη πολυμήχαν᾽ Ὀδυσσεῦ